Aguachile, meaning “chile water,” is basically Mexican sashimi. Commonly done with shrimp, this aguachile recipe is basically a cousin of ceviche.

 West Coasters may know of the Sinaloan city of Mazatlan, which has been a prime destination for spring break for decades.
 It is likely there that the current incarnation of aguachile came about.

-Before that, aguachile had no fish or seafood.
+Before that, no aguachile recipe had fish or seafood.
 It was a humble dish of wild chiltepin chiles, raw onions and fresh cheese.
 Eater wrote a fantastic article about this here.

 My aguachile recipe is close to what you would see in Sinaloa, although again, most cocineros there use shrimp.
 Mine has hot green chiles, cilantro stems and cucumber buzzed with lime juice, very thinly sliced red onions or red shallots, fresh cilantro, avocado and, most importantly, crushed wild chiltepin chiles.
 You will also often see cucumbers as a garnish.